selendra/selendrachain/README.md

 </p>

-Codebase for Selendra a multi-use cases blockchain super-app for the Internet 2.0
+Codebase for Selendra multi-use cases blockchain super-app for the Internet 2.0

 A special solution for identity management, ownership of assets distribution & management, decentralized e-commerce, finance, decentralize computing and storage, and IoT applications and more.